-To start capturing you want to find the start point of your footage on your tape dub (this is where the countdown leader comes in handy) and when you’ve got it and you’re ready go ahead and play the tape back.
+To start capturing you want to find the start point of your footage on your tape dub (this is where the countdown leader comes in handy) and when you’ve got it and you’re ready to go ahead and play the tape back.
 Once it’s rolling you can hit Record in the Capture window and enjoy the ride.
 When the tape dub footage ends don’t forget to Stop the capture in the Capture window.
-Premiere will ask you how you want to save the clip.
+The premiere will ask you how you want to save the clip.
 You can name it and whatever, then click OK.

 You’ll find the new digitally captured clip in the Project window and you can start playing around with it.
-If you had to scale and stretch your footage earlier, you can scale and stretch it again now to revert it back to it’s original look.
+If you had to scale and stretch your footage earlier, you can scale and stretch it again now to revert it back to its original look.

 And BOOM you’ve done it – you’ve achieved the authentic VHS tape look.